 Sponsored by the SAIS Women's Alumnae Network NY and the Women of Hopkins NY

 Join the SAIS Women's Alumnae Network (SWAN) NY for a three-part workshop to learn about different kinds of meditation and how they can positively impact your personal and professional life.
+These meditations will focus on tuning into the body, cultivating gratitude, and anchoring into resilience.
 These powerful tools can be incorporated into your daily routine, leading not only to greater personal well-being and satisfaction, but to a more connected, compassionate and thoughtful approach to the challenges we face in our world.

 SWAN NY is pleased to welcome instructor Abigail Somma (SAIS '02), who will lead us through a virtual meditation practice each week and share methods to apply these concepts to your daily work and life.
 Participants will have the chance to connect with other Hopkins alumni, both before and after the meditations, in breakout groups.

 This event will be presented on Zoom.
 A link will be shared with registrants in advance of the event.

 Please, join us for Part II - Gratitude: Developing a Mind of Appreciation on February 11th and for Part III - Resilience: Cultivating Equanimity in the Face of Challenge on February 18th.
 You will need to register for each part of the series individually.
 Thank you!